-Key audit matter How the matter was addressed in our audit Liability for incurred claims for insurance contracts under PAA (LIC) represents a significant element of insurance contract liabilities in the Company's statement of financial position.
-In measuring the liability, the Management was required to establish present value of future cash flows (PVFCF) for claims that occurred until 31 December 2023 and risk adjustment for non-financial risk arising from uncertainty in the said cash flows.
-Our audit procedures, performed with the assistance of our actuarial and IT audit specialists, included, among others: Obtaining understanding of the methodology used when estimating the IBNR and RBNP for annuities applied by the Company and assessing its compliance with the relevant requirements of IFRS 17 standard and relevant legal and regulatory requirements.
-The estimation of PVFCF in part related to incurred but not reported claims (IBNR) and reported annuity claims (RBNP for annuities) requires the Management to apply professional judgment, as well as complex and subjective Testing the design, implementation and operating effectiveness of selected controls within the process of estimating IBNR and RBNP for annuities. assumptions, especially for lines of business that are considered longer tail such as Motor Third Party Liability (MTPL).
-This is the case in particular for development of bodily injury claims, including annuities.
-For selected insurance contract groups - independent recalculation of the IBNR and RBNP for annuities and investigating any material differences in comparison to the Company's estimate.
-Relatively insignificant changes in the key assumptions may have a material impact on the amount of the LIC.
-The key assumptions include: Performing a retrospective assessment of the Company's estimation of IBNR and RBNP for annuities by comparing the prior year's estimate with the actual outcomes. ultimate claims;mortality rates for annuities.
-Assessing the relevance and reliability of input data used by the Management in the estimation of IBNR Estimating IBNR and RBNP for annuities also requires applying complex actuarial methods. and RBNP for annuities as well as challenging the key assumptions used by the Company, including ultimate claims and mortality rates by reference to historical For the above reasons, obtaining sufficient and appropriate audit evidence in respect of the amount of liability for incurred claims under PAA was considered by us to be a significant risk in our audit, which required our increased attention.
-Accordingly, we considered the area to be a key audit matter. data regarding reported and settled claims or available statistical and market data.
+How the matter was addressed in our audit

+Our audit procedures, performed with the assistance of our actuarial and IT audit specialists, included, among others:

+- Obtaining understanding of the methodology used when estimating the IBNR and RBNP for annuities applied by the Company and assessing its compliance with the relevant requirements of IFRS 17 standard and relevant legal and regulatory requirements. - Testing the design, implementation and operating effectiveness of selected controls within the process of estimating IBNR and RBNP for annuities. - For selected insurance contract groups independent recalculation of the IBNR and RBNP for annuities and investigating any material differences in comparison to the Company's estimate. - Performing a retrospective assessment of the Company's estimation of IBNR and RBNP for annuities by comparing the prior year's estimate with the actual outcomes. - Assessing the relevance and reliability of input data used by the Management Board in the estimation of IBNR and RBNP for annuities as well as challenging the key assumptions used by the Company, including ultimate claims and mortality rates by reference to historical data regarding reported and settled claims or available statistical and market data.

 Evaluating the accuracy and completeness of the liability for incurred claims under PAA disclosures in the financial statements by reference to the requirements of the applicable financial reporting framework.